Emmett D. Carson Ph.D.

 CEO and President

 Emmett D. Carson, Ph.
 D., is an international thought leader in the field of philanthropy.
 As founding CEO of Silicon Valley Community Foundation in 2006, he led the unprecedented merger of two of the largest community foundations in the world.
-Today, with over $3 billion under management, Emmett oversees the community foundation’s work with donors and corporations whose giving is responsible for it being both the largest grantmaker to Bay Area nonprofit organizations and the largest international grantmaker among community foundations in the U.S.
+Today, SVCF has over $4.7 billion under management, and Emmett oversees the community foundation’s work with donors and corporations, whose generous giving has made SVCF both the largest grantmaker to Bay Area nonprofit organizations and the largest international grantmaker among community foundations in the U.S.